adtgroup8/project/README.md

 ## Data Preprocessing
 The code file labelled "salaries_preprocessing.ipynb" is our Google Colab notebook that applies the following changes to the original "salaries.csv" dataset.

-+ Created a “job_field” attribute which assigns each job title to a broader field or category.
++ Creates a “job_field” attribute which assigns each job title to a broader field or category.
-+ Created a "user_id" attribute as our primary key.
++ Creates a "user_id" attribute as our primary key.
-+ Created a “company_location_na” attribute which takes the value of “True” if a job is in North America (US or Canada); and “False” if it is elsewhere.
++ Creates a “company_location_na” attribute which takes the value of “True” if a job is in North America (US or Canada); and “False” if it is elsewhere.
 + The “remote_ratio” attribute takes values of 0, 50, or 100.
 We replaced those with “Onsite”, “Hybrid”, and “Remote”, respectively; and we renamed the attribute to "employment_mode".
 + Include only one column for salary in USD.
 + Unabbreviated all abbreviated values, such as country code, experience level acronyms, etc.